ajfisher/deviceapi-normaliser/README.rst

 The aim of this library is to attempt to normalise the way the different vendors are implementing the API and make it consistent across browsers.

-This library is licenced under a BSD style licence as per to the licence document included in the repo.
+This library is licenced under a BSD style licence as per the licence document included in the repo.

 All issues etc should be logged at the github repo at http://github.com/ajfisher/deviceapi-normaliser/